santi753/IU-OOP-Python-Habit-Tracker-app/Simple Habits/README.md

    - System checks if marking is allowed based on periodicity
    - Automatic tracking of completion dates

-4. **View your habits**
+5. **Analyze habits**
    - List all currently tracked habits
-   - See creation dates
-   - View frequency and periodicity
-   - Check last completion date

-5. **Analyze habits**
    - Filter habits by frequency (daily/weekly)
    - View completion dates for specific habits
    - Check current streaks
    - See longest streaks
-   - Find your most consistent habit

 ### Example Usage

 To create a new habit:
 1. Select option 1 from the main menu
-2. Enter habit name (e.g., "Morning Exercise")
+2. Enter habit name (e.g., "Study")
 3. Choose frequency ("daily" or "weekly")
 4. Set periodicity (e.g., 3 times per week)